vcwebio/conteco.metricbeat.base/README.md

-# The Conteco Metricbeat base
+# The `metricbeat.base` - ConteEco

 The ElasticSearch Metricbeat base image.
+See `conteco.docs.overview` for more information on the ContEco ecosystem.

-## Modifications
+## Configuration Changes

-None.
+Using some dummy configuration for the moment.
+The configuration will be redone using autodiscovery.

 ## Tags

 * 7.1.1
-* 6.8.1
-* 6.6.2